sapcc/limes/docs/users/api-v1-specification.md

 Furthermore, if quota bursting is available on this cluster, the `burst_usage` field contains `sum(max(0, usage - quota))` over all projects in this cluster.

+If any project in the cluster reports a `physical_usage`, then the cluster will report the aggregated `physical_usage` over all projects.
+If the `physical_usage` is not present in the output, it shall be assumed to be equal to `usage`.

 The `min_scraped_at` and `max_scraped_at` timestamps on the service level refer to the usage values (aggregated over all projects just like for `GET /domains`).